2003 Bam earthquake: Relief

 During the nights following the earthquake, the temperatures would drop to "bitterly cold" extremes, effectively killing some survivors.
 Many of these individuals were living in unheated tents among the rubble which forced the coordinators to move thousands of families to heated camps on the outskirts of Bam.
 Unfortunately, this action was met with some resistance and resulted in many residents to stay in place.
-The Iranian government was, conversely, criticized for not doing enough supplying of tents.
+The Iranian government was, conversely, criticized for not supplying enough tents.
 Those that owned motorized vehicles were met with jammed traffic going both ways through Bam.
 Survivors loaded their belongings to move elsewhere while relief supplies, volunteers, and relatives were arriving.
 In some areas, looters stole food from warehouses and local markets, causing the police force to react to stop further destabilization of the rescue efforts.

 On December 29, a baby girl named Nassin was discovered alive under the rubble in her deceased mother's arms.
 China Daily called it "a rare moment of joy amid the devastation of Iran's worst earthquake for years."
 Around this time, relief operations had begun to shift from finding survivors to caring for them.
 Rescue workers began to slow their efforts, although three individuals were discovered alive shortly after.
 Water and electricity were restored to most parts of the city by then as well.

 One of the most notable rescues was that of 97-year-old Sharbānou Māzandarānī (شهربانو مازندرانی in Persian), who was trapped in her home for eight days until she was rescued unhurt on January 3.
 Rescue workers took three hours to dig her out after sniffer dogs found her.
 Renewed media interest came to Bam on January 8, when a man was pulled out of the rubble alive.
 The chances of finding more living survivors following this were reportedly very slim.

 An Iranian navy helicopter crashed 30 mi southwest of Bam on December 28 after making a delivery of tents and blankets.
 It was headed toward Bandar Abbas as it went down for unknown reasons.
 On deck were two pilots and a third person, none of whom survived.
 The helicopter was one of more than 500 who delivered aid to the Bam region.